Johnny Tapia: First world title

 On October 12, 1994 at The Pit, Albuquerque, New Mexico, Tapia defeated Henry Martínez in eleven rounds to win the vacant WBO super flyweight title.
 He then knocked out former champion Rolando Bohol in the second round.
 In his first title defense, Tapia defeated Jose Rafael Sosa by decision.

 He retained the title with a nine-round technical draw with Ricardo Vargas and a decision in twelve against his onetime nemesis in the amateur ranks, Arthur Johnson.
 After two more wins, he gave Willy Salazar a title shot, knocking him out in nine rounds.

 In 1996, he fought six more times, keeping his undefeated record and defending the title five additional times during that period, which included wins against Giovanni Andrade, Ivan Alvarez, future champion Hugo Rafael Soto, Sammy Stewart and Adonis Cruz.
 By then, a heated rivalry was cooking up between him and IBF champion Danny Romero.
 Their rivalry had begun many years earlier when Romero's father trained both boxers.
 Tapia's split with the Romero family had not been on good terms.

 Tapia vs Romero unification

 1997 saw Tapia fend off a challenge from Jorge Barrera in three rounds.
 After that, the fight with Romero was set for Las Vegas.
 The fight took place on July 18.
 Tapia won by a unanimous twelve-round decision, adding the IBF title to his WBO belt.
-In his next fight, he defeated Puerto Rico's Andy Agosto via decision.
+In his next fight, he defeated Puerto Rico's Andy Agosto via decision to retain the titles.
 Tapia began 1998 by successfully defending his championships for the 11th time against former world champion Rodolfo Blanco of Colombia via decision, and then he vacated his world titles in order to move up in weight.